All Episodes

 Yes, yesterday.

-We were somewhat celebratory over the Senate Democrats caving on the new FISA bill uh that contained provisions to grant immunity to telecommunications companies who had previously cooperated with the government in efforts to surveil bad people uh who intend harm to the United States, i.e.
+We were somewhat celebratory over the Senate Democrats caving on the new FISA bill that contained provisions to grant immunity to telecommunications companies who had previously cooperated with the government in efforts to surveil bad people who intend harm to the United States, i.e. terrorists overseas.

 The Senate passed it.

-If what everybody is hearing turns out to be true, the House of Representatives will recess tomorrow without ever taking the bill up, meaning our intelligence capabilities will in in many, many ways cease to exist.
+The House of Representatives, if what everybody's hearing turns out to be true, the House of Representatives will recess tomorrow without ever taking the bill up, meaning our intelligence capabilities will in many, many ways cease to exist.

 This is unconscionable.